jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 - Write embeddings and captions primarily to cache:
   - Embeddings under `cache/embeddings/<image_id>.npy` (embedding vector + model metadata and preprocessing version).
   - Captions under `cache/captions/<image_id>.json` (caption text + model metadata + timestamps).
-- Project these cached results into the cache SQLite database (`cache/index.db`) using the `image_embedding` and `image_caption` tables to support lightweight search and inspection; cache tables are written during preprocessing when the cache manifest matches the active format version.
+- Project these cached results into the primary database using the `image_embedding` and `image_caption` tables to support lightweight search and inspection; cache metadata is written during preprocessing when the cache manifest matches the active format version.
 - When `skip_duplicates_for_heavy_models=True` in `Settings.pipeline`, only run embeddings and captions for canonical representatives of duplicate/near-duplicate groups:
   - Exact duplicates (identical `image_id`) share one canonical representative.
   - Near-duplicates discovered via `image_near_duplicate` (anchor/duplicate relationships) reuse the anchor image's embeddings and captions.